Things to Do in Raleigh, N.C.: September 2017

 As always, for a full schedule of upcoming music, keep up with themostnc.com!

 Grab your chairs, coolers, foam fingers and grills because college football season is back!
-We've got the perfect start to the season in Raleigh as the North Carolina State University Wolfpack open the year at Carter-Finley Stadium with an exciting Thurs. night matchup against William & Mary (9/1).
-We're sure you already know this but football tends to be taken seriously around here, so just some advice: arrive early, stay late, be loud and wear red!
-Later in the month the Wolfpack will take on Old Dominion University (9/17).
+We've got the perfect start to the season in Raleigh as the North Carolina State University Wolfpack tackles three home games in the early going—they'll take on Marshall (9/9), Furman (9/16) and Syracuse (9/30) at Carter-Finley Stadium this month.
+College football tends to be taken seriously around here, so just some advice: arrive early, stay late, be loud and wear red!

 More September Picks